DanielsWebDevelopment/Social-Media-Landing-Page/README.md

 - Engaging animations powered by GSAP to enhance user experience.
 - Integration of Swiper.js for interactive carousel elements.
 - Utilization of Bootstrap for streamlined and responsive layout.
-- Learning opportunities to improve JavaScript skills, especially through the use of GSAP.

 ## Learning Goals